abigaylerose03/Magnify-Wellness-Official/README.md

 3. In the command line, run `bash ./update-press-with-csv PATH/TO/CSV_FILE`, which runs a custom bash script to update press.js based on a csv file.

 If you have any questions, please ask Katie Taylor.

+# Updating Slack Invite links
+The Slack invite link expires every 3-4 weeks.
+In order to keep it up to date and ensure that potential community members do not get deterred by a invalid link, we need to update it every so often.
+To update it, generate a new link from the Slack workspace and edit the links on `programs.html` and `contact.html`.